Nzyazin/Pizza_Laravel_Vue/README.md

-# Pizza`s shop with framework Laravel 9 and Vue 3 in Vite.
+# Pizza`s shop

-This template should help get you started developing with Vue 3 in Vite.
+wWith framework Laravel 9 and Vue 3 in Vite.